okviz/okviz.github.io/_mydocs/www/contributing/comparison-guidelines.md

 ## Mission and Values

-Your goal is to provide honest, objective, and detailed comparisons of Power BI visuals, considering different parameters that matter to end-users and developers, and **identifying the best visual for specific scenarios**.
+Your goal is to provide honest, objective, and detailed comparisons of Power BI visuals, considering different parameters that matter to end-users and developers, and **identify the best visual for specific scenarios**.
 While pricing and other external factors can be considered, they should not overshadow the quality and functionality of the visuals themselves.

 The core values are: